 - Are you in need of an outlet so that you don’t take a flame-thrower to the patriarchy or key its car?

-- Do you have alarming urges to collaborate with other funny women who can make you laugh AND make you think?
+- Do you have alarming urges to collaborate with other funny feminists who can make you laugh AND make you think?

 If you experience any of the above symptoms, ask our Editors today about what The Syndrome Mag can do for you.

-Here at The Syndrome Mag we’re always looking for female writers (and occasional allies) who want to help educate, enlighten, and promote women through comedy and humorous story-telling.
-We’re a multinational non-profit organization that has been around for six years and are committed to providing witty and insightful articles, memes for social media, and artwork to crack readers up while cracking through the glass ceiling.
+Here at The Syndrome Mag we’re always looking for female-identifying writers and feminist allies who want to help educate, enlighten, and promote feminism through comedy and humorous story-telling.
+We’re a multinational non-profit organization that has been around for seven years and are committed to providing witty and insightful articles, memes for social media, and artwork to crack readers up while cracking through the glass ceiling.
 We love to laugh and believe laughter can be one of the most effective ways to make the changes we want to see in the world.

 If you’re an author who believes in pay equality, fair distribution of labor (including emotional labor), stopping mansplainers in their tracks and making manspreaders give you your space, standing up to sexual abusers, fighting a system that convinces women they’re not enough, and empowering women one joke at a time, we’d love to hear from you.

-If you’re a comedy writer who loves writing about issues important to women and collaborating with other funny women, you’ve come to the right place!
+If you’re a comedy writer who loves writing about issues important to women and collaborating with other funny feminists, you’ve come to the right place!

 What we’re looking for: